DavideOberto/DavideOberto.github.io/_pages/about.md

 <h2>Contacts</h2>
-For any question about my work, possible research collaboration or simply curiosity, feel to contact me at .link-style1[[doberto@sissa.it](mailto:doberto@sissa.it)]
+For any question about my work, possible research collaboration or simply curiosity, feel to contact me at [doberto@sissa.it](mailto:doberto@sissa.it)